MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Evaluation Protocol Details

-In particular, existing protocols assess global semantics or object attributes but lack \emph{interaction-aware semantic alignment}: whether the correct subject acts on the correct object, contact occurs, and causal unfolding matches the prompt.
-Our proposed \textbf{InterGenEval} addresses this gap by treating interactions as the evaluation unit and introducing grounded criteria for the role- and time-sensitive alignment and Fig.~\ref{supple:e2_eval_protocol_pipeline} presents the overall InterGenEval pipeline.
+In particular, as compared in Tab.~\ref{tab:eval_protocol_comparison}, existing protocols assess global semantics or object attributes but lack \emph{interaction aware semantic alignment}: whether the correct subject acts on the correct object, contact occurs, and causal unfolding matches the prompt.
+Our proposed \textbf{InterGenEval} addresses this gap by treating interactions as the evaluation unit and introducing grounded criteria for role- and time-sensitive alignment.